 So then, which path has produced the most success since the format was reintroduced in 2014?
 Let’s break out the stats.

-The numbers never lie: Although A-side teams have made the most finals, B-side has been the path that has set up teams for the most success.
+Although A-qualifiers have made the most finals, B-side has been the path that has set up teams for the most success.
 Between the two paths, if you’re only going to lose one game then at least get it out of the way early.